Criobe/documentation/docs/quickstart/index.md

 # Quickstart Guide

-Get started with the CRIOBE coral segmentation pipeline in minutes.
+Get started with the QUADRATSEG platform—developed by CRIOBE—for coral segmentation in minutes.
 This section provides fast-track guides to help you see the system in action quickly.

 ## Available Quickstart Guides